johnnyopao/awsp/README.md

 ```

 ### Show your AWS Profile in your shell prompt
-For better visibility into what your shell is set to it's helpful to configure your prompt to show what value `AWS_PROFILE` your shell is set to.
+For better visibility into what your shell is set to it's helpful to configure your prompt to show the value of the env variable `AWS_PROFILE`.

 <img src="screenshot.png" width="300">